safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Another important development to understand is how to balance the conflicting goals of 'easily starting a node' and 'enforcing security against group targeting'.
 This is described in the [Node Ageing RFC](https://github.com/maidsafe/rfcs/blob/master/text/0045-node-ageing/0045-node-ageing.md), and depends on the [data chains feature](https://github.com/maidsafe/rfcs/blob/master/text/0029-data-chains.md/0029-data-chains.md).
 These two ideas work together to form an additional layer of security to the close group consensus algorithm.

 In the same way the blockchain was the key innovation that allowed the realization of bitcoin, close group consensus is the key innovation that allows safe to provide the same functionality but with vastly improved efficiency.

+Edit: there's now a distinction between the nodes *storing* data (still called a close group) and the nodes forming *consensus* for changes to data (now called Elders).
+Consensus is now formed by the oldest nodes in the section using an algorithm called PARSEC.
+The concept of 'closeness' and 'grouping' is still used heavily throughout the data lifecycle despite the recent separation of concerns between storage and consensus.
+This is covered in more detail in [RFC-0056 Secure Message Delivery](https://github.com/maidsafe/rfcs/blob/master/text/0056-secure-message-delivery/0056-secure-message-delivery.md), [RFC-0058 Reliable Message Delivery](https://github.com/maidsafe/rfcs/blob/master/text/0058-reliable-message-delivery/0058-reliable-message-delivery.md) and [RFC-0049 PARSEC](https://github.com/maidsafe/rfcs/blob/master/text/0049-parsec/0049-parsec.md).

 [Back to Table Of Contents](#blockchain_toc)